ericbenwa/ballpark-deal/_pages/privacy-policy.md

 - To operate our Service and provide You with Our Service.
 - To provide You with support and to respond to Your inquiries, including to investigate and address Your concerns and monitor and improve our Service.
 - To fulfill or meet the reason You provided the information.
 For example, if You share Your contact information to ask a question about our Service, We will use that personal information to respond to Your inquiry.
+If You provide Your personal information to purchase a product or service, We will use that information to process Your payment and facilitate delivery.
 - To respond to law enforcement requests and as required by applicable law, court order, or governmental regulations.
 - As described to You when collecting Your personal information or as otherwise set forth in the CCPA/CPRA.
 - For internal administrative and auditing purposes.